JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 <td>

 Enabled by default.
 If disabled, TeamCity will not create a new user when the provided external email is unrecognized.
-This is helpful if you use a publicly available GitLab.com repo but want to limit access to the TeamCity server.
+This is helpful if you use a publicly available TeamCity Server and want to limit access to it.

 </td>